murtaza64/code_samples/README.md

 * [Ray Tracing (C++)](#ray-tracing)
 * [Coding Challenges](#coding-challenges)

-Small note: I forgot to include `git` on my resume.
+Small notes: I forgot to include `git` on my resume.
 I indeed have experience with `git`, and have used it extensively in my projects.
+Also, the small gap during 2019 was due to medical reasons.

-## Essaystance
+## Essaystance (2020)
 This platform provides highschoolers with high quality, affordable essay feedback from students at the universities they want to apply to.

 ### Priority filter